 Sec.
+3.13.1 - Non AUS Conforming Sec.
 3.13.2 - Non AUS Jumbo Sec.
-3.13.4 - Non AUS Medical Professional Program relationship with the borrower (domestic partner or future spouse); or
+3.13.3 - Non AUS Affordable

-- A borrower signed letter of explanation along with either a copy of the wedding invitation or marriage license to support receipt of wedding gift funds; and such funds are verified as being on deposit within 90-days of the wedding or marriage license date. - Grant Funds permitted for primary residences only evidenced by documentation from a donor that is a public or non-profit organization, church, governmental agency (federal, state or local), or a federally recognized Native American tribe and their sovereign instrumentalities.
-In the event the grant results in a recorded lien on the subject property, LTV requirements must be met including the lien related to the grant.
-Repayment of the grant may not be required except upon sale or refinance of the property. - Individual Development Account (IDA) funds contributed by the borrower, vested matching funds, or vested funds where the distinction between the two is not known, provided the other IDA requirements described in the preceding Section 3.5.3.1 are met. - Interested Party Contributions provided they are within the maximums permitted in Section 3.5.3.4 - Lender Incentive(s) via cash or cash-like incentives (e.g., a gift card, etc.) that does not have to be included in the mortgage proceeds calculation or reflected on the loan closing disclosure and is not considered to be an Interested Party Contribution (as described in Section 3.5.3.4), provided the following requirements are met: - Maximum \$500 lender incentive - No repayment is required - The amount of the lender incentive is documented in the file - Pooled or Community Savings Accounts cannot be considered the borrower's own funds and used to satisfy borrower contribution amounts.
+- Maximum \$500 lender incentive - No repayment is required - The amount of the lender incentive is documented in the file - Pooled or Community Savings Accounts cannot be considered the borrower's own funds and used to satisfy borrower contribution amounts.
 However, they are an approved additional eligible asset provided the funds are deposited and verified in a financial institution prior to closing and the following requirements are met: - The borrower' participation must be verified from the party managing the pool - Documentation must be obtained evidencing both the borrower's history of contributions and obligation to make continued contributions - If the borrower is obligated to make future contributions, then the debt must be included when calculating the debt-to-income ratio - Repayment of the pooled amount may not be required and a lien related to the pooled amount is not permitted - Sweat Equity is permitted only if the specific lending program is managed by a strong, experienced nonprofit organization with a minimum 5% down and a minimum 3% from the borrower's own funds (with 2% sweat equity). - Uniform Transfers to Minor Act (UTMA) account funds cannot be considered the borrower's own funds and used to satisfy borrower contribution amounts.
-However, they are an approved additional eligible asset provided the following requirements are met: - Borrower is the beneficiary (minor who has reached adulthood) and has unrestricted access to the funds
+However, they are an approved additional eligible asset provided the following requirements are met: - Borrower is the beneficiary (minor who has reached adulthood) and has unrestricted access to the funds - UTMA account balances are not eligible assets for the parents or grandparents that established the account - Account balance is verified via VOD (with 2 month history), 2 months account statements or a quarterly statement - 70% of the account balance may be used as eligible funds for the transaction (and the remaining 30% of the funds set aside for taxes)